alcover/stricks/README.md

 // No action.
 ```

-#### How it works :wrench:
+:wrench: **How it works**
 On first call, `stx_free(s)` zeroes-out the header, erasing the `cookie` canary.
-All subsequent API calls check for the canary, find it dead, then do nothing.
+All subsequent API calls check the canary and do nothing if dead.

 ### stx_resize